jar-o/dumdum/README.md

 [![dumdum](dumdum.png)](dumdum.png)

-Create fake HTTP servers with simple stanzas.
+Create dummy HTTP servers without writing code.

 This module allows you to easily create "dummy" servers from simple descriptive text.
-Need a dummy server for testing, or maybe the service you're trying to test doesn't have a "stage" environment?
+Need a fake server for testing, or maybe the service you're trying to test doesn't have a "stage" environment?
 That's what this is for.

 ## Installation